tmalsburg/tango-plus-theme/README.md

 ## Design principles

-The goal of the theme is to support visual perception and to facilitate comprehension of code and text markup.
-This may sound trivial but some themes instead try to look cool at the cost of ergonomics.
+The goal of the theme is to support visual perception and to facilitate comprehension of code and text.
+The goal is not primarily to look cool.

-Principle 1: Use colors sparingly.
-Give the user subtle hints and avoid disrupting the reading process.
-For example, coloring LaTeX macros interspersed in text in red would distract from the text.
+**Principle 1:** Use colors sparingly.
+Give the user subtle hints and avoid disrupting the reading flow.
+For example, coloring LaTeX macros in red would distract from the text and is therefore considered bad.

-Principle 2: Use colors as semantic annotation: the meaning of a color should be self-explanatory and consistent across buffers and languages.
-For example, red background is for errors (flyspell) and stuff that was (ediff) or is going to be deleted (search & replace in evil).
+**Principle 2:** Use colors as semantic annotation: The meaning of a color should be largely self-explanatory and consistent across modes.
+For instance, red background is used for errors (flyspell) and stuff that was (ediff) or is going to be deleted (search & replace in evil).
 Green background is for matches (isearch) or inserted material (ediff).
-Selections are marked in yellow background – think text marker.
+Selections are marked in yellow – think text marker.
 All neutral types of highlights use a light grey for the background (sentence-highlight-mode, hl-line-mode, show-paren-match).
+Foreground
-Foreground colors: Blue is used for keywords (electric sparks).
-Newly defined stuff like functions is red (hot from the forge).
-String constants are brown like burned bricks.
+colors: Blue is used for keywords (electric sparks).
+Newly defined stuff like functions and variables are red (hot from the forge).
+String and other constants are brown like burned bricks.
 Comments are grey.